fbpx

 FESTIVAL OF THE LION KING

-I didn’t know much about this show before we went.
-I thought it was going to be a mini version of The Lion King.
+Before we went, I knew little about this show.
+I thought it would be a mini version of The Lion King.

-Instead, it’s more like an arena circus performance with acrobats, talking floats, characters, stilt dancers, and lots of songs.
+Instead, it’s more like an arena circus performance with acrobats, talking floats, characters, stilt dancers, and many songs.
 There isn’t a bad seat in the house.

 DOLE WHIP